enz/pentobi/CONTRIBUTING.md

 Pentobi, so please use the issue tracker only for bugs or issues with compiling or running Pentobi on newer operating system versions.

-The Windows version is maintained by an external maintainer, please reported Windows-related bugs [here](https://github.com/lwchkg/pentobi/issues).
+The Windows version is maintained by an external maintainer, please report Windows-related bugs [here](https://github.com/lwchkg/pentobi/issues).

 Translations